manythingsatonce/sound-mute/README.md

 **A simple program to mute system sounds written in php 7.4.**

->The program for operation downloads and uses the Nirsoft [SoundVolumeView](https://www.nirsoft.net/utils/sound_volume_view.html) softwarea and a modified [php-shellcommand](https://github.com/mikehaertl/php-shellcommand) library.
+>The program for operation downloads and uses the Nirsoft [SoundVolumeView](https://www.nirsoft.net/utils/sound_volume_view.html) software and a modified [php-shellcommand](https://github.com/mikehaertl/php-shellcommand) library.

 ## Built With